roshan-p/Java-Script-Function-Types/README.md

 # Java-Script-Function-Types
-In this short explanation i talking about 3 function types that you must know for JavaScript.
+In this short explanation about 3 function types that you must know for JavaScript.

 # 3 Types of JavaScript Function